ybacoder/project-2/README.md

 ERCOT Real-Time Market:

-During real-time, ERCOT dispatches resources based on economics and reliability to meet the system demand while observing resource and transmission constraints.
+During real-time, ERCOT dispatches resources to maximize reliability of the transmission grid.
+This must be accomplished while instantaneously and precisely matching power supply to the system demand and while observing resource and transmission constraints.
 Security Constrained Economic Dispatch (SCED) is the real-time market evaluation of offers to produce a least-cost dispatch of online resources.
 SCED calculates Locational Marginal Prices (LMPs) using a two-step methodology that applies mitigation to resolve non-competitive constraints.

 ERCOT Real-Time Data Sources: